 On the other extreme, some webmaster over stuff their content with keywords (i.e keyword stuffing).

 Search engines are getting smarter and they can discern content heavily loaded with keywords.
-The practice of keyword stuffing might even earn you a penalty from the search engines.
+This practice might earn you a penalty from the search engines.

 On the human visitor front, content that is too fixated on ranking is a turnoff.
 So a fine balance is needed.